HannesHipp/IliasCrawler/README.md

 In order to get started with this code you need to:

 - Install Python
-- Press Windows + R and type in 'cmd' (without '')
+- Press Windows + R and type in 'cmd'
-- type in 'py -m ensurepip --upgrade' (without '')
+- type in 'py -m ensurepip --upgrade'
-- type in py -m pip install bs4
+- type in 'py -m pip install bs4'
-- type in py -m pip install requests
+- type in 'py -m pip install requests'
-- type in py -m pip install lxml
+- type in 'py -m pip install lxml'

 # Troubleshooting

-Try Deleting database.db in controller folder
+Try deleting database.db in controller folder